Copula-like inference for discrete bivariate distributions with rectangular supports: Estimation of copula p.m.f.s

 Before considering two estimation approaches, note that several examples of parametric copula p.m.f.s can be found in Section~7 of \cite{Gee20}.
-In particular, the family $\Jc$ can be constructed from a parametric family of classical bivariate copulas $\{C_\theta : \theta \in \Theta \}$ such that, for any $\theta \in \Theta$ and $(i,j) \in I_{r,s}$,
+Under the assumption of rectangular support for $p$ (and thus $u$), it is particularly meaningful to follow one of the suggestions therein and construct the family $\Jc$ from a parametric family $\{C_\theta : \theta \in \Theta \}$ of classical bivariate copulas with strictly positive densities on $(0,1)^2$ such that, for any $\theta \in \Theta$ and $(i,j) \in I_{r,s}$,